scottmuc/scottmuc.github.com/source/_posts/2017-03-06-valuable-links-tls.markdown

 ## Summary

 Hope these help.
 It's inspired by all the other folks that also couldn't tell me the difference between SSL and TLS.
-It's easy to feel ashamed about not knowing these technologies that are the cornerstone to our industry.
+It's easy to feel ashamed about not knowing these technologies, security is a very hard domain.
+I've kept my explanations to a minimum because I don't feel confident I can provide correct information, nor am I able to explain it simply.
+When in doubt, I'll look to the resources here.
+Hopefully this will give you a good starting ground if you've been asked to do anything related to **SSL/TLS** and **certificates**.

-*This post took 1 pomodoro to complete*
+*This post took 2 pomodoros to complete*